122nd Siege Battery, Royal Garrison Artillery: Arras

 In January 1917 122nd Siege Bty moved back to Third Army, intended to join 26th HAG with VI Corps, but actually joined 47th HAG (9 January) and immediately moved to 48th HAG (13 January).
 The battery was placed 'out of action' on 14 January and from then until 31 January the personnel were employed on ammunition fatigues, etc., then from 1 to 13 February they were engaged in training, overhauling the guns, etc..
 By now the battery was commanded by W.F.H.
 Grinsted, who had been a lieutenant in No 1 Co Sussex RGA on the outbreak of war, promoted to captain on 4 November 1914, and seconded for duty with the Regular RGA from 28 April 1916.
 He was now an Acting Major.

 122nd Siege Bty joined 78th HAG at Anzin-Saint-Aubin on 14 February and moved its guns into position north west of Arras two days later.
 Third Army was carrying out the artillery preparation for the Battle of Arras, with 78th HAG supporting XVII Corps.
 The main bombardment was planned to last for five days (V, W, X, Y and Z) beginning on 4 April.
 On 4 April one of 122nd Siege Bty's howitzers suffered a premature explosion of a shell in the barrel, destroying the gun, killing one gunner and wounding five others.
 The zone bombarded was divided into small zones without overlapping fire, to help the forward observation officers (FOOs) spot the fall of shot of their own guns.
 The 6-inch howitzers concentrated on the German second and third defence systems, destroying trenches and strongpoints and cutting barbed wire.
 Fire on targets was maintained at an even rate in daylight, with pauses for air reconnaissance.
 Harassing fire (HF) tasks were carried out at night.
 However, visibility was poor on some of the days, so an additional day (Q) was inserted on 7 April and Z day for the attack (the First Battle of the Scarpe) became 9 April.

 Zero hour was 05.30 on 9 April, when the 6-inch howitzers' role in the attack was to lay down a standing barrage on the German support trench.
 XVII Corps' attack was highly successful, with 9th (Scottish) and 34th Divisions pushing forward to the final objective (the 'Brown Line') as German resistance collapsed.
 The infantry advanced so quickly that they had to wait for their own standing barrage to lift.
 The Brown Line was over 7000 yd from the most advanced British guns, so 122nd Siege Bty had been ordered to move up as soon as possible.
 It fired up to 08.30, then packed up and moved to prepared forward positions at Saint-Nicolas just behind the British start line, and reported its guns in position by 12.00.
-It was reported back 'in action' at 14.15 and reopened fire at 15.24 on tagets given by HAG headquarters (HQ).
+It was reported back 'in action' at 14.15 and reopened fire at 15.24 on targets given by HAG headquarters (HQ).